pandrewg/CA-Housing/statinf.md

 Furthermore, for each cluster we will measure growth over three timelines and create three separate distributions to test the correlations on a year-to-year basis as well as a tool for forecasting.
 In particular, we test the growth from December 2007 to December 2014, December 2014 to December 2015, and December 2014 to May 2017.
 The first timeline represents the timeline of the tax dataset (i.e. “year-to-year” correlation), the second timeline represents a 1 year forecast correlation, and the last timeline approximately represents a 2.5 year forecast.

 What is observed is that regions with significant growth patterns favoring the higher brackets have a strong correlation on a year-to-year basis, but the correlation becomes less reliable as we attempt to forecast further into the future.
 The relationship seems reliable for a 1 year forecast, but would not be recommended beyond that.
 We are limited by the available data (the tax datasets only go up to 2014), but the study shows that given sufficient information about income levels, we can make sound predictions about housing value growth for the short term future.

+For more details, refer to the EDA tax notebook.